foundersandcoders/pg-workshop/README.md

 - Clone this repo
 - Install the node_modules by typing `npm install` in your terminal.
 - Run `npm run dev`in your terminal and checkout the result at [http://localhost:5000].
-This is a preview of what you'll be building.
+This is the starting template for what you'll be building.
-- Create a database locally
-- Add a users table.
-- Create a table called users with 3 columns.
-- Install the npm module `pg` , `npm install --save pg`.
+- Install the npm modules `pg` and `env2`: `npm install --save pg env2`.

 ### Setting up the database